-Prescription and non-prescription medicines will only be administered at school:

-- > When it would be detrimental to the pupil's health or school attendance not to do so and - ➤ Where we have parents/carers/carers' written consent

-The only exception to this is where the medicine has been prescribed to the pupil without the knowledge of the parents/carers/carers.

-Pupils under 16 will not be given medicine containing aspirin unless prescribed by a doctor.

-Anyone giving a pupil any medication (for example, for pain relief) will first check maximum dosages and when the previous dosage was taken.
-Parents/carers/carers will always be informed.

-The school will only accept prescribed medicines that are:

-- > In-date

-- > Labelled

-- > Provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage

-The school will accept insulin that is inside an insulin pen or pump rather than its original container, but it must be in date.

-All medicines will be stored safely.
+- 7.1 Prescription and non-prescription medicines will be administered at school: - When it would be detrimental to the pupil's health or school attendance not to do so. - Where we have parents' written consent. - Where the parents / carers commit to administering the morning and after school dose therefore reducing the doses administered at school. - 7.2 The only exception to this is where the medicine has been prescribed to the pupil without the knowledge of the parents. - 7.3 Pupils under 16 will not be given medicine containing aspirin unless prescribed by a doctor. - 7.4 Anyone giving a pupil any medication (for example, for pain relief) will first check maximum dosages and when the previous dosage was taken.
+Parents will always be informed. - 7.5 The school will only accept prescribed medicines that are: - In-date - Labelled - Provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage. - 7.6 The school will accept insulin that is inside an insulin pen or pump rather than its original container, but it must be in date. - 7.7 All medicines will be stored safely.
 Pupils will be informed about where their medicines are at all times and be able to access them immediately.
-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away.

-Medicines will be returned to parents/carers/carers to arrange for safe disposal when no longer required.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away. - 7.8 Medicines will be returned to parents to arrange for safe disposal when no longer required.

-7.1 Controlled drugs
+7.9 Controlled Drugs